Skip to content

 A coding agent is configured to research and implement a library feature.
 The task requires: web search, file read, file write, and no credentials in scope.

-Trifecta check: Untrusted input (web search results) + write capability but no private data, no egress beyond permitted domains.
-One leg (private data) is absent — acceptable.
+Trifecta check: the agent has untrusted input (web search results) and write capability, but no private data and no egress beyond permitted domains.
+One leg (private data) is absent, so this is acceptable.

 # CLAUDE.md